 - 1. Give all equivalent definitions of a tree (page 94, Theorem 1), and show that for a connected graph being minimally connected and maximally circuit-free ((a) and (d)) are equivalent. - 2.
 Explain why each tree must have at least one leaf.
-(Define also leafs.) - 3.
+(Also define leafs.) - 3.
 State the number of edges in a tree on n vertices and prove your formula using induction and the statement in the previous question. - 4.
-State and prove Euler's formula for planar graphs. - 5.
+Explain how and why the formula on the number of edges in a tree follows from Euler's formula. - 5.
 Find a breadth-first search and a depth-first search spanning tree in the edge graph of the cube. - 6.
 Explain how depth-first search may be used to find your way out of a maze. - 7.
 Explain how search trees may be used to solve the missionaries and cannibals puzzle, and present a solution to this puzzle. - 8.
 Explain why Dijkstra's algorithm finds the shortest path.
 Illustrate the algorithm by finding the shortest path between s and t in Figure 1.